exbibyte/enhance/README.md

 Progress:

-Addition of stream even filtering, trackball UI utility.
+Addition of stream event filtering, trackball UI utility.

 Testing of rotation and shadow mapping. https://youtu.be/x8cADzdhJhs